Stocks tick higher on Wall Street after long losing streak

 The two-year yield, which tends to move more on expectations for the Fed, dipped to 4.69% from 4.70% late Wednesday.

-Domino's Pizza dropped 9.3% despite reported stronger profit than expected.
+Domino's Pizza dropped 10.7% despite reporting stronger profit than expected.
 Its revenue fell short of forecasts, and it lowered the top and bottom ends of its forecasted range for global sales growth in the next two to three years.

+Lordstown Motors tumbled 9.7% to $1.11 after it said it's temporarily halting production and deliveries of its Endurance electric pickup due to performance and quality issues with certain components.

 ———